-For differential cryptanalysis the number of required (P, P', C, C')-tuples for the attack is proporional to 1/p, where p is the probability of the differential.
+Hence, for differential cryptanalysis the number of required (P, P', C, C')-tuples for the attack is mostly proportional to 1/p.
 In practice, it is generally reasonable to use a small multiple of 1/p tuples.

 Once we have determined the correct value for the final round subkey bits (or at least a short list of highly-likely values that we can go through), we can continue in the following manner identical as for linear cryptanalysis: